 Polk County Tweaker Lure Mini-Course [Rigging, Retrieving, & More]

-The Polk County Tweaker is a new jerk-style lure specifically designed to catch redfish, seatrout, snook, and flounder even if they aren’t hungry.
+The Polk County Tweaker is a jerk-style lure specifically designed to catch redfish, seatrout, snook, and flounder even if they aren’t hungry.

 This lure has a great darting motion when retrieved with a twitch-twitch-pause motion that causes predator fish to strike due to their instinct to take advantage of injured prey.